 Off-Street Parking on Residential Properties

 Click here for information on parking rules on residential properties.
 If you have questions regarding parking restrictions on residential properties, you may contact the Community Development Department at 920-886-6130.

 Dumpsters on City Streets

 If you’re looking to place any of the following items within the public right-of-way (city sidewalk, street, or terrace), you will need to apply for a Street Occupancy Permit.
 Click here to apply.

 - Portable storage containers

-Any approved dumpster must have reflective sheeting along the vertical edges of the dumpster or must be barricaded with cones with reflective sheeting.
-Approved dumpster locations not within valid parking stall locations will have additional barricading requirements.
+Please note that any obstruction will need to be barricaded with reflective sheeting if placed overnight.
 The City does not provide barricading materials; it is expected that the dumpster provider will provide or contract out any materials required.
 For more information, see City Code 26-550(1)(f).

 Parking trailers on city streets and parking lots is not permitted unless it hooked on vehicle.
 All parking regulations still apply.
 See City Code 19-90(f).